WakaSync Standalone

 Response Types

 WakaSync auto-detects the response format from the Content-Type header.
-Override with responseType when you need specific handling:
+Override with responseType when you need explicit control:

 const blob = await http.get('/api/download', { responseType: 'blob' });